lwz7512/react-letspy-today/README.md

 ## version 0.8

-TODO: ...implement Github & Google login, so that to get bonus!
+- implement Github & Google login, so that to get bonus!
-TODO: ...implement bonus download with user's will and role(student free to download)
+- implement bonus download with user's will and role(student free to download)
+- completed google sign in and secret links in profile  -- done @2022/06/17

 ## version 0.9